No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

-To exemplify the approach, I present a case study.
-It is inspired by the \textit{Teapot Dome Scandal} of the 1920s, in which Albert B. Fall, then U.S. Secretary of the Interior, secretly leased federal oil reserves in exchange for bribes and was later convicted.
-I recast this episode in a contemporary setting.
-The case is purely illustrative; it is not a proposal to deploy quasi-legal verdict systems.
+The following fictional case, loosely inspired by the \textit{Teapot Dome} scandal of the 1920s, recasts the bribery and oil-lease controversy in a contemporary setting.
+It is purely illustrative, not a proposal to deploy quasi-legal verdict systems.

 Suppose that an energy minister, Brat Fable, has authority over the United States' national strategic oil reserves.
-A journalist at \textit{The Christian Science Monitor} reports that Fable has quietly leased valuable reserves to a small group of companies on extraordinarily favorable terms.
-Rumors soon circulate that company executives have provided the minister with loans and gifts.
-The story gathers momentum, and a congressional inquiry is announced to clarify the matter.
-The public question at stake is not only whether a law has been broken, but also whether Fable's conduct amounts to serious corruption that compromises his integrity as an officeholder and undermines his democratic legitimacy.
+A journalist reports that Fable has leased valuable reserves on highly favorable terms, while rumors circulate that company executives have provided him with loans and gifts.
+Shortly thereafter, a congressional inquiry is announced.
+The controversy concerns whether a law has been broken and, more broadly, whether Fable's conduct amounts to serious corruption that compromises his integrity as an officeholder and undermines his democratic legitimacy.

-Seeking clarity on the unfolding scandal, many citizens consult a hypothetical AI assistant, \textit{Tooth Social}, idealized as unusually responsive to epistemically demanding questions.
-For any given query $x$, the AI assistant computes a scalar evidential-support score $s_t(x) \in [0,1]$ for the world-claim: \textit{``The minister engaged in serious corruption in the awarding of oil leases.''}
+Seeking clarity on the unfolding scandal, many citizens consult a hypothetical AI assistant, \textit{Tooth Social}.
+For a citizen query represented by $x$, the assistant evaluates the warrant-status question $W_t^{S,\tau}(\varphi_x)$ for the world-claim $\varphi_x$: \textit{``The minister engaged in serious corruption in the awarding of oil leases.''} Categorical entitlement depends on whether the trace contains an adequate forcing certificate for exactly one side of the deployed predicate.
+Surface responses must accordingly report the status under $\langle S,\tau,t\rangle$ and point either to the supporting certificate or, in a $U$-case, to the reason-coded trace identifying why categorical output is unlicensed.

-As in Section~\ref{sec:interface_semantics}, I distinguish the world-claim from the system's warrant-claim.
-Let $\varphi_x$ denote the world-claim, and let $W_t^{S,\tau}(\varphi_x)$ denote the warrant-claim that, under evidential standard $S$ and threshold $\tau$, and given the public record as of time $t$, the system is entitled to assert or deny $\varphi_x$.

-In each case, the surface form must report entitlement under $\langle S,\tau,t \rangle$ and point to the relevant certificate, rather than stating $\varphi_x$ without qualification.
-For example, the surface response might be framed as follows: \begin{itemize} \item \textbf{Do not:} \textit{``Yes, the minister was corrupt.''} \item \textbf{Instead:} \textit{``As of time $t$, under evidential standard $S$ and threshold $\tau$, it is licensed to assert `the minister was corrupt' (certificate attached).''} \end{itemize}

-The point of the case is to show how the status $U$ can remain stable under internal refinement while justifiably shifting as the public record changes.

-As described in Section~\ref{subsec:threshold_layer}, $s_t(x)$ is treated as a constructive real.
-At any finite stage $n$, the system's information about $s_t(x)$ is limited to a bounded interval